 - Text markups such as italics and bold are also preserved.

 Strong HTML5 output

 Easy to write blocks

-- To produce customized content, developers can build their own personal blocks
+- To produce customised content, developers can build their own personal blocks.

-- And, there are a lot of online resources available to get more information about writing a block in Gutenberg
+- There are a lot of online resources available to get more information about writing a block in Gutenberg.

 The Cons of Using Gutenberg